Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 While not every major bank is horrible, a few of them definitely are.
 Wells Fargo committed one of the largest banking scandals of all time.
 And the list of horror stories from Bank of America is seemingly endless.

 Some big banks are decent (like Chase), but we didn’t even consider offers from Wells Fargo or Bank of America.
-These are terrible banks.
-No matter how good their accounts, we recommend staying away.
+No matter how good their accounts are, I recommend staying away.

 Let’s say that you’re earlier in your financial journey and still developing habits around saving and budgeting.